 Example 4.
-You have received a writ of garnishment for Debtor A. You pay Debtor A on a monthly basis.
-Before paying October wages, you receive a notice of garnishment.
-The writ expires on October 16.
+You have received a writ of garnishment for Debtor A and thereafter receive a notice of garnishment for state tax.
+You pay Debtor A on a monthly basis.
+The first writ expires on October 16.
+The notice will not expire until paid in full.
 You will need to prepare two wage calculation forms for Debtor A's October wages and make payments under both garnishments.
 The wage exemption calculation form for the prior writ will be for the wages attributable to October 1 to October 15 as described in Example 2.
 The wage exemption calculation form for the notice will be for all wages for the month of October, but the amounts withheld under the prior writ must be subtracted on Line 8 to determine the October wages subject to garnishment under the second garnishment.